jblindsay/whitebox-tools/readme.txt

 - LidarGroundPointFilter now has the ability to output a classified LAS file rather than merely filtering non-ground points.
 Ground points are assigned classification values of 2 while non-ground points are classified as 1.
+- Updated the LidarKappaIndex tool to use a NN-search to find matching points between the compared point clouds.
+- Modified the FixedRadiusSearch structure to use 64-bit floats for storing coordinates.
+  This impacts performance efficiency but is needed for the fine precision of positional information found in terrestrial LiDAR data.
+FixedRadiusSearch structures have also had approximate kNN search methods added.

 Version 0.9.0 (22-08-2018)
 - Added the following tools: